matrixorigin/matrixorigin.io/docs/MatrixOne/Test/testing-tool/mo-tester.md

 ## 2. Configure `mo-tester`

 * In `mo.yml` file, configure the server address, default database name, username, and password, and so on.
-MO-tester is based on java, so these parameters are required for the JDBC(JDBC，Java Database Connectivity) driver.
+MO-tester is based on java, so these parameters are required for the JDBC(JDBC,Java Database Connectivity) driver.
 Below is a default example for a local standalone version MatrixOne.

   ```
   #jdbc